released/M031BSP_Software_SGPIO_I2C_Slave/README.md

   - `0x7A` is avoided because it is in the I2C reserved `0x78-0x7F` range and its address byte collides with the 10-bit prefix pattern.
 - PEC: software CRC-8 polynomial `0x07`; repeated-start reads append PEC.
 - __Timeout__: TMR1 samples each SMBus SCL/CLK pin once per millisecond through the `SMBUS_SLAVE_*` pin defines and raises a software clock-low timeout after `SMBUS_SLAVE_CLOCK_LOW_TIMEOUT_MS`. `SMBusSlave_*_Process()` only handles the pending recovery/log events.
 USCI0 `TOCNT` is disabled by default because it is an interrupt-service timeout, not an SMBus clock-low timer.
+- __Enabled SMBus clock pins must idle high with pull-up__.
+If any enabled SCL/CLK pin is left floating or held low, the software clock-low monitor will repeatedly report timeout and trigger slave recovery.
+I2C0 and USCI0 are initialized on every boot, so their clock pins also need a valid idle-high level even when only I2C1 is under test.
 - Representative commands:
   - `PMBUS_REVISION` (`0x98`) as Read Byte with PEC.
   - `MFR_ID` (`0x99`) and `MFR_MODEL` (`0x9A`) as Block Read with PEC.